Skip to main content

 "Third-party" means originating from any party other than the one which will service the loan.

-• Companies that buy, sell or share consumer information.
+• Companies, NGOs or political campaigns that buy, sell, or share consumer information.

 Debt collection or forgiveness